libhal/libhal.github.io/mkdocs/contributor_guide/architecture.md

 # 🏗️ Architectural Design Decisions

+!!! warning
+    These docs use libhal v4 and do not represent v5.

 ## A.1 Always use modern C++

 libhal uses the modern C++.
 Meaning that libhal is will follow the most modern